midzdotdev/path-master/README.md

 - 🧬 **Consistent:** standardises your path generation

 > This library does not modify any filesystem directly,
-> it's solely for modelling and generating paths.
+> it's solely for modelling and getting paths.

 It can be used anywhere paths are used, such as: